-Performance reports on programs covered by the Con Plan/AAP are to be prepared by the City for annual submission to HUD by September 30.
+Performance reports on programs covered by the Con Plan and/or AAP are to be prepared by the City for annual submission to HUD by September 30.
 The City shall provide a preliminary draft of the CAPER and publish a notice announcing that the public shall have no less than fifteen (15) days to review and comment on the document.
-The draft CAPER shall be placed on view at the same public places where the Consolidated Plan/AAP shall be made available, and posted to the City's website.